lulischmader/lulischmader.github.io/index.md

 ## Kichwa Diaspora

-This project examines multilingualism, migration, and cultural continuity among Kichwa communities in the United States, with attention to intergenerational memory, language revitalization, and Indigenous diasporic identity formation.
+Research on migration, multilingualism, and cultural continuity among Kichwa communities in the United States.

 [Learn More](/research/)